 Indirect cost computation has changed now that ABAG is part of MTC.
 MTC charges overhead for all staff.
 At ABAG, SFEP staff were considered exempt from overhead costs due to working in a different facility.
 MTC's formula does not take employee work location into account.
-MTC is currently covering most of SFEP overhead costs from Bay Area Toll Authority funds, though is also encouraging SFEP to include overhead costs in future grant proposals.
-SFEP currently plans to incorporate overhead costs into future grant proposals and contracts as feasible.
+MTC is currently covering most of SFEP's overhead costs from Bay Area Toll Authority funds, though is also encouraging SFEP to include overhead costs in future grant proposals.
+SFEP is incorporating overhead costs into future grant proposals and contracts as feasible and projects that approximately 1/3 of the overhead costs will be covered by new grants in FY19-20.